 (i) one (1) exhibition copy (technical specifications must be confirmed by the Festival in advance of the invited work;

-(ii) a second exhibition copy, if your film is in competition (to accommodate juror screenings);
+(ii) a second exhibition copy, if your film is in the competition (to accommodate juror screenings);

 (iii) additional exhibition copies, if requested by the Festival (to allow for multiple screenings at more than one venue).
 We recommend you ship all exhibition copies via courier in order to permit the tracking of your film once it leaves your hands.